arbailey2297/arbailey2297.github.io/_publications/spekwork-counterarchive.md

 ---
-title: "⛪ The Counter-Archival Potential of SpekWork’s <i>Assassin’s Creed Art History</i> (forthcoming)"
+title: "⛪ The Counter-Archival Potential of SpekWork’s Assassin’s Creed Art History (forthcoming)"
 collection: publications
 permalink: /publication/spekwork-counterarchive
 excerpt: 'This paper analyzes SpekWork's <i>Games and Guildworkers</i> and <i>Blindspot</i> as examples of counter-archival game art, proposing this framework as a novel critical tool for the field of game studies.
 These projects reconfigure elements of the Assassin's Creed franchise, critiquing its historical claims while exposing capitalist and colonial power structures.'